BurakYaba/ai-coach/DEVELOPMENT_GUIDELINES.md

-# Development Guidelines for AI Language Learning Platform
+# Development Guidelines for Fluenta

-This document outlines the guidelines and best practices for implementing the AI Language Learning Platform.
+This document outlines the guidelines and best practices for implementing Fluenta.
 Both human developers and AI assistants should follow these guidelines to ensure consistency, maintainability, and high code quality.

 ## Project Implementation Principles